 In the context of climate change, however, it is still unclear to scientists if the ocean will continue to help mitigate the effects of global warming, or its capacity to absorb carbon from the atmosphere will be altered as a consequence of the numerous human-induced ocean changes.

 The world ocean absorbs roughly 28% of the excess CO2 emissions thus acting as the equal second reservoir of anthropogenic CO2 together with terrestrial ecosystems.
-This comes with a price: the ocean has become significantly more acidic, which can affect the ability of marine organisms such as plankton, mollusks and reef-building corals to build and maintain shells and skeletal material.
-The ocean has also warmed significantly in modern times, which has an impact on the distribution of oxygen and the emergence of "dead" (extremely poor in oxygen) zones.
-This more acidic, warmer and poor in oxygen world ocean has clear effects in terms of reduced ecosystem functioning for ecosystem services such as climate mitigation and food security.
+This comes with a price: the ocean has become significantly more acidic, which can affect the ability of marine organisms such as plankton, mollusks, and reef-building corals to build and maintain shells and skeletal material.
+The ocean has also warmed significantly in modern times, which has an impact on marine organisms and also on the distribution of oxygen and the emergence of "dead" (extremely poor in oxygen) zones.
+This more acidic, warmer, and poor in oxygen world ocean has clear effects in terms of reduced ecosystem functioning for ecosystem services such as climate mitigation and food security.

 The Intergovernmental Oceanographic Commission of UNESCO is at the forefront of climate science and knowledge that inform and underpin meaningful actions to counteract climate change:

 Integrated Ocean Carbon Research